tbnobody/OpenDTU/README.md

 * Select the arrow button in the status bar (PlatformIO: Upload) to compile and upload the firmware.
 During the compilation, all required libraries are downloaded automatically.

 ## First configuration
-* After the initial flashing of the microcontroller, a Access Point called "OpenDTU-*" is opened.
+* After the initial flashing of the microcontroller, an Access Point called "OpenDTU-*" is opened.
 The default password is "openDTU42".
 * Use a web browser to open the address [http://192.168.4.1](http://192.168.4.1)
 * Navigate to Settings --> Network Settings and enter your WiFi credentials
 * Currently you have to look at your router to determine the IP of the newly connected device